-Summer interns work around 40 hours per week and are provided a weekly stipend of $160.
+Summer interns work around 40 hours per week and are provided a weekly stipend based on experience.
 Most of our summer interns are college students who begin in the spring and finish the season by mid to late August.
 We will work with your university to ensure that you receive credit for the internship if possible.
 No previous farming experience is required, but a strong desire to learn is obligatory.
 We cannot provide housing for our summer interns.

 Please forward resume, cover letter, and three references to Marc at firstname.lastname@example.org call 202 412 5698 for more information.